 What do you do when your husband or wife has a spending problem?

-No matter how hard you scrimp and save, if your significant other has a spending problem, your family’s financial future could be in jeopardy.
+No matter how hard you scrimp, if your husband or wife has a spending problem, your family’s financial future could be in jeopardy.

 But all isn’t lost if you’re dealing with financial issues in your marriage!

 Learning what to do when your husband or wife has a spending problem is the first step toward finding a good resolution for everyone involved.

 These simple tips will help you approach the issue and come to a resolution you both can agree upon.

 How to Know if Your Spouse Has a Spending Problem